LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Default.rst

    };

-These entries of the *content* field contain parameters to store all options specified by "set" routines in the base SUNHeuristics class.
+These entries of the *content* field contain parameters to store all options specified by "set" routines in the base SUNTimestepHeuristics class.
 The one non-obvious of these parameters is ``etamax``, that is changed dynamically throughout the course of a calculation: